rydmike/flex_color_picker/README.md

 picker, to open up the COPY-PASTE context menu.

-Set property `secondaryOnDesktopLongOnDevice` to `true` (defaults to false), to enable using long press in the color picker, to open up the COPY-PASTE context menu on iOS and Android touch devices, and to use secondary mouse button on desktop platforms Windows, Mac and Linux.
+Set property `secondaryOnDesktopLongOnDevice` to `true` (defaults to false), to enable using long press in the color picker, to open up the COPY-PASTE context menu on iOS and Android touch devices.
+While using secondary mouse button on desktop platforms Windows, Mac and Linux and their web variants.

->**NOTE:**
+Set property `secondaryOnDesktopLongOnDeviceAndWeb` to `true` (defaults to false), to enable using long press in the color picker, to open up the COPY-PASTE context menu on Web, iOS and Android touch devices.
+While using secondary mouse button on desktop platforms Windows, Mac and Linux, but not if it is a desktop web app.

-> Due to secondary mouse button on desktop Web browsers often activating the browsers own secondary button context menu, this last option is not ideal for desktop web browsers.
-You may want to implement your own preferred platform behavior by just using `secondaryMenu` and `longPressMenu` as appropriate for your use case.
-A future enhancement might add a `secondaryOnDesktopLongOnDeviceAndWeb` option to avoid right click menu on web desktop automatically, and thus automatically prefer long press on it as well.
+> Due to secondary mouse button on desktop Web browsers often activating the browser's own
+> secondary-button context menu, the `secondaryOnDesktopLongOnDevice` option may not be ideal for desktop
+> web browsers.
+You may want to use `secondaryOnDesktopLongOnDeviceAndWeb` option instead to avoid right click
+> menu on web desktop automatically, and thus automatically prefer long press on it as well.

 <img src="https://github.com/rydmike/flex_color_picker/blob/master/resources/FCP-20.png?raw=true" alt="Picker 20"/>